reactjs/react-codemod/README.md

   - Flow actually understands `propTypes` in `createClass` calls but not ES6 class components.
 Here the transformation logic is identical to [how](https://github.com/facebook/flow/blob/master/src/typing/statement.ml#L3526) Flow treats `propTypes`
   - Notice that `React.PropTypes` and Flow treat optional values differently
     - For example, `foo: React.PropTypes.number` is valid when you pass `{}`, `{foo: null}`, or `{foo: undefined}` as props.
 The equivalent in Flow is actually `foo?: ?number`; the question mark on the left hand side indicates `{}` is valid
-  - For `propTypes` fields that can't be recognized by Flow, `any` will be used
+  - For `propTypes` fields that can't be recognized by Flow, `$FlowFixMe` will be used

 ### Recast Options